hendrtd/engr-1110/docs/modules/m08/assign/colab.md

 1. Click the **Copy Link** button.

-1. Use the link you just copied as the submission to this assignment in Canvas.
+1. Use the link you just copied as the submission to this assignment in Canvas. **IMPORTANT:** You are only allowed one submission for this assignment, so be sure that your Colab is exactly what you want graded before submitting.